-Sheldon Inwentash resigned as our Chief Executive Officer effective March 1, 2015 (and as a director and Chairman of the board effective March 19, 2015) and received \$120,000, representing payment of his fees for the three month period commencing March 1, 2015.
-The Corporation also paid the aggregate amount that was owing to him in accrued and unpaid fees which had been deferred for the 2014 and (partial) 2015 financial years.
+Gerry Feldman resigned as our Chief Financial Officer effective December 31, 2015 and received \$48,333, representing payment of four months' fees.
+He also received the aggregate amount owing to him in accrued and unpaid fees that had been deferred during the 2014 to 2016 financial years.